How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Course marshals and large stickers on the road made sure that no one would get lost (unlike in prior years)

-While there are always the Atlas Mountains to the south and east to keep you company (at least on a clear day), from the 21 km mark onwards, there is not really much to look at, as the course meanders through suburbia, through new developments, past construction sites, open fields, shops, and the occasional small park.
+While there are always the Atlas Mountains to the south and east to keep you company (at least on a clear day), from the 21 km mark onwards, there is not much to look at as the course meanders through suburbia, through new developments, past construction sites, open fields, shops, and the occasional small park.

 Course entertainment and spectators

 There was live entertainment at various parts of the route.
-The spectator crowd was small, mostly concentrated around the aid stations (and thinning out the further one got from the city centre).
+The spectator crowd was small, mainly concentrated around the aid stations (and thinning out the further one got from the city centre).
 The largest crowd was concentrated around Menara Gardens, where the marathon course and the half-marathon course joined.

 Paul 35km into Marrakesh Marathon